-All information relative to human research projects must be submitted using the proprietary software program, Internet Medical Research Informational Systems (iRIS).
-Assigned privileges within iRIS provide all IRB members access to all study documents for all studies submitted for review at the local IRB unless a particular IRB member is included as study personnel on the project.
-In those cases, the conflicted IRB member may not access the IRB review or deliberation on the study.

-Materials for convened meeting of the IRB must be received by the established deadline (see Institutional Review Boards Submission Deadlines).

-Information is communicated between the IRB and investigators via iRIS.
-All correspondence generated by iRIS and sent to research personnel is considered official and does not require the handwritten signature of an IRB chairperson or designee.
+- All information relative to human research projects must be submitted using the web-based Cayuse software program (Human Ethics module).
+Assigned privileges within Cayuse provide all IRB members access to all study documents for all studies submitted for review at the local IRB unless a particular IRB member is included as study personnel on the project.
+In those cases, the conflicted IRB member may not access the IRB review or deliberation on the study. - Materials for convened meeting of the IRB must be received by the established deadline (see Institutional Review Boards Submission Deadlines). - Information is communicated between the IRB and investigators via Cayuse.
+All correspondence generated by Cayuse and sent to research personnel is considered official and does not require the handwritten signature of an IRB chairperson or designee.